-In fact it is this twist that causes stakeholders to say "TDD is taking to long".
+In fact, it is this twist that causes stakeholders to say "TDD is taking to long".
 The reality is that TDD is all about setting yourself up for faster development in the future.
 Every test written is a notch in the belt of better code quality and faster development.

-If you are working in a legacy code base, a TDD experiment is just one bug away.
+If you are working with a legacy code base, a TDD experiment is just one bug away.
 Every piece of software has them, and they tend to have expected versus actual behaviors.
 These are great areas to start applying TDD concepts.

-Follow these 7 steps to get familiar with test driven development.
+Follow these 7 steps to get familiar with test-driven development.